ocxcsummer/ocxcsummer.github.io/_posts/2022-06-06-blog-debut-first-long-run!.md

 After my run, I tried my hand, as well as my abs, at our new circuit GS-K.  Highlights included “Eccentric Split Jumps” and Frog Hops.

-Unless someone else has submitted a post that hasn’t been processed yet, this might be the first post on the blog.
+Unless someone else has submitted a post that hasn’t been processed yet, this might be the first post on the blog (update: it is!).
 I’m looking forward to seeing what everyone else is up to!

 – Walter